Madona Plueger, MSN RN ACNS-BC APRN CNRN

 Accomplishments in Leadership Positions:

-I currently hold the accomplishment in leadership position of Past President of the American Board of Trustees.
-I am honored to say that I have been part of ABNN since 2011-2012.
+I completed the accomplishment in leadership position of Past President of the American Board of Trustees; concluding my tenure at the Boston meeting; March 2017.
+I am honored to say that I was part of ABNN since 2011-2012.
 During my tenure with the board I have also held the Treasurer, President elect and President positions.
 Our board has accomplished an addition of another certification; SCRN.
 I was the appointed liaison to the original Test Development Committee and applaud the work that has been accomplished surrounding this venture.

-I am part of newly formed Mentorship Task force.
+I was part of the Tri Board formed Mentorship Task force.
 This taskforce has involved members of all three boards with a united goal to create a mentorship plan with a toolkit and educational offerings.
+A pilot tool was created and initial mentors and mentees were matched.